 This example simulates the kinetics of precipitation of Al3Sc from an FCC_A1 solution phase.
-The simulation results can be compared with experimental data collected from Marquis and Seidman [2001, Marquis] and Novotny and Ardell [2001, Novotny].
+The simulation results can be compared with experimental data collected from Marquis and Seidman [2001Mar] and Novotny and Ardell [2001Nov].

 This example also includes a plot using the Yield strength Property Model.
 This demonstrates how you can use the results from a Precipitation Module (TC-PRISMA) simulation as input to the Yield Strength Model, i.e. the calculated precipitate radius/radii for each time step is used to calculate the precipitation strengthening, and similarly, the matrix composition for each time step is used to calculate the solid solution strengthening when this is selected in the Configuration on the Plot Renderer.
-The experimental data for the Yield Strength Model is from Seidman et al. [2002, Seidman].
+The experimental data for the Yield Strength Model is from Seidman et al. [2002Sei].
+In this example, the Precipitation strengthening model used is Seidman model (Al-base).
+This is selected on the Plot Renderer configuration panel that is connected to the Property Model.